oddstream/gosol/README.md

 This includes:
-fancy card designs (front and back), changing the screen/baize background, animating card flips, keeping an arbitrary score, distracting graphics on the screen, and forcing you to drag the cards to move them.
+fancy card designs (front and back), changing the screen/baize background, keeping an arbitrary score, distracting graphics on the screen.

 The user interface tries to stick to the Material Design guidelines, and so is minimal and tactile.
 I looked at a lot of the other solitaire websites out there, and think how distracting some of them are.